M-Zeineddine/Ehdy-app/README.md

 # App Description

 ## One-Liner
-Kado is a curated gifting platform that lets you send meaningful gift cards and store credit to anyone, anywhere—bundled however you want.
+Kado is a curated gifting platform that lets you send store credit or gift cards to anyone, anywhere—bundled however you want.
+Redeem with a simple QR code scan.

 ---

 ## Short Description (For App Store)
-Give the gift of choice without the awkwardness of cash.
-Browse thousands of local and beloved brands, send individual gift cards or create custom bundles, and keep all your received gifts in one place.
-Support the businesses you love while delighting the people you care about.
+Give store credit or gift cards from your favorite brands.
+Send individually or create custom bundles.
+Recipients simply scan a QR code at checkout to redeem—no codes to remember, no hassle.
+Perfect for meaningful gifting worldwide.

 ---

 ## Long Description

 ### What We Do
 Kado is a modern gifting platform that reimagines how people give—and receive—meaningful gifts.
-Instead of cash or generic presents, give store credit, curated items, or bundled experiences from the brands your friends actually love.
+Send store credit or curated gift items from trusted, beloved brands to anyone in the world.
+Redeem with a simple QR code scan at checkout—no friction, no codes to track.

 ### The Problem We Solve
 - **Givers struggle** with impersonal cash gifts and one-size-fits-all presents
-- **Receivers end up with clutter** or gifts they don't want
+- **Distance makes gifting harder** – You can't easily send gifts to people in other cities or countries
-- **Gift cards scatter everywhere**—one from this store, another from that restaurant, impossible to track
+- **Gift codes scatter everywhere** – One from this store, another from that restaurant, impossible to track
-- **Small businesses miss out** on customer loyalty from gift card programs
+- **Redemption is complicated** – Users forget codes, need to remember balances, complex checkout processes
+- **No easy way to bundle** – You want to send multiple gifts but it's tedious and expensive

 ### How It Works

 **For Givers:**
-- Browse thousands of restaurants, shops, spas, gyms, and local businesses
+- Browse curated gift cards from trusted, well-known brands (restaurants, shops, spas, gyms, boutiques)
+- Send gifts globally – Gift to anyone, anywhere, in their local currency and brands
-- Choose individual gift cards or create custom gift bundles (e.g., "Adventure Day" with Nike + Starbucks + Movie Theater, or "Self-Care Package" with Spa + Yoga Studio + Health Food Store)
+- Create custom gift bundles (e.g., "Adventure Day" with Nike + Starbucks + Movie Theater, or "Self-Care Package" with Spa + Yoga Studio + Coffee Shop)
-- Send instantly to friends and family via link, message, or email
+- Send instantly via link, message, or email
 - Add personal notes and choose delivery timing

 **For Receivers:**
-- Receive gifts as digital store credit or specific items
+- Receive store credit or gift items from trusted brands
-- Store all gift cards in one organized wallet
-- Redeem instantly online or in-store
-- Never lose a gift card again
+- Store all gifts in one wallet—never lose a gift card
+- Redeem instantly: Just show the QR code at checkout
+- Track balance and expiration dates
+- Access gifts across multiple brands and locations

 **For Businesses:**
 - Reach new customers through gifting